Aisya-A5/special-umbrella/README.md

 🤖Discord bot with Image attachment AI🤖

-This bot was created to fight climate change, which started a few years ago.
+This bot was created to fight climate change that started a a few years ago.
 Feel free to use the code and spread awareness, let's protect our beloved planet. ✌

 📝: some of the codes are written using Bahasa Indonesia.